Jeffrey Wasserstrom

-Jeffrey N. Wasserstrom is an American historian of modern China.
-He is Chancellor's Professor of History at the University of California, Irvine.
-Wasserstrom's research interests began with the role of student protest and have grown to include the social history of China and comparative social history.
-Wasserstrom also writes about China for a popular audience.
+Jeffrey N. Wasserstrom is an American historian and sinologist who is the Chancellor's Professor of History at the University of California, Irvine.
+Wasserstrom's research interests focus on modern China, and began with the role of student protest and have grown to include the Chinese social history and comparative history.

 Education

-Wasserstrom received his B.A from the University of California, Santa Cruz in 1982.
-He received his M.A from Harvard University in 1984 and his Ph.D from the University of California, Berkeley in 1989.
+Wasserstrom received a B.A. from the University of California, Santa Cruz in 1982, a M.A. from Harvard University in 1984, and a Ph.D from the University of California, Berkeley in 1989.

 Career

-Before joining the faculty at the University of California, Irvine in 2006, Wasserstrom taught at University of Kentucky and Indiana University.
+Before joining the faculty at the UC Irvine in 2006, Wasserstrom taught at the University of Kentucky and Indiana University.
 In 2009, Wasserstrom became editor of Journal of Asian Studies.

-Wasserstrom's first monograph was entitled Student Protests in the 20th Century: The View from Shanghai.
-In the book, Wasserstrom pays particular attention to symbols used by student protesters in Shanghai.
-Wasserstrom argues that students became particularly good at mimicking the practices of government officials which made their causes seem legitimate.
-Professor of History, David Strand praised the monograph as a "major contribution," because it "offers a model for rethinking the late imperial, republican and communist periods as a historical unit conditioned by indigenous and global forces, and explained by sinological and comparative models."
-In 2009, Routledge released a book by Wasserstrom entitled Global Shanghai which includes seven chapters that analyze the globalization of Shanghai during seven 25 year periods.
-Global Shanghai analyzes the popular image that Shanghai has been the hub of Sino-foreign cultural interaction since 1850.
-Wasserstrom argues that historians should be suspicious of those who propagate this image but that historians should not underestimate the city's potential for cultural innovation.
-Alongside these books, Wasserstrom has written articles for and edited several anthologies.
+In his first monograph, Student Protests in the 20th Century: The View from Shanghai, Wasserstrom pays particular attention to symbols used by student protesters in Shanghai.
+Wasserstrom argues that students became particularly good at mimicking the practices of government officials, which made their causes seem legitimate.
+David Strand praised the monograph as a "major contribution" because it "offers a model for rethinking the late imperial, Republican and Communist periods as a historical unit conditioned by indigenous and global forces, and explained by Sinological and comparative models."

+In 2009, Routledge published Wasserstrom's book Global Shanghai, an analysis of the globalization of Shanghai during seven 25-year periods, and of the popular image of Shanghai as the hub of cultural interaction between China and other countries since 1850.
+Wasserstrom argues that, while historians should be suspicious of those who propagate this image, they should not underestimate the city's potential for cultural innovation.
+Alongside these books, Wasserstrom has written articles for, and edited, several anthologies.